 Braddon Mendelson is a playwright whose work explores the friction between history, satire, and the beautifully absurd.
 Known for a signature blend of meticulous research and comedic invention, Braddon’s plays challenge audiences to find meaning in the complex intersections of our past and present.

-Braddon is the author of the award-winning Rembrandt Perfected, which received the Best New Play award at the 2022 Long Beach Playhouse New Works Festival.
+Braddon is the author of the award-winning Rembrandt Perfected, which received the Best New Play award at the 2022 Long Beach Playhouse New Works Festival, and was selected by a Goodreads reading group, bringing the work to a wider community of readers and theatre lovers.
 He also directed the play’s 2023 world premiere in Santa Clarita, where the historical farce—reimagining the 1839 meeting between Samuel Morse and Louis Daguerre—played to sold-out houses and rave reviews.

 Other works include: